Mārtiņš Bots

 Mārtiņš Bots (born 12 May 1999) is a Latvian luger.
 He represented Latvia at the 2022 Winter Olympics.

 Career

 Bots represented Latvia at the 2022 Winter Olympics in the doubles event where he finished in fourth place with a time of 1:57.419 and won a bronze medal in the team relay.

-Bots competed at the 2022 FIL European Luge Championships and won a gold medal in the team relay and a bronze medal in the doubles event.
+Bots competed at the 2022 FIL European Luge Championships, winning the gold in the team relay and a bronze in the doubles event.

+At the 2024 FIL World Luge Championships, he won a gold in the doubles sprint event and a bronze in the team relay.

+Personal life

+On 5 July 2024, he married luger Elīna Ieva Vītola, who has also represented Latvia at the 2022 Winter Olympics.